 We consider all highly liquid investments with maturity dates of three months or less at the date of purchase to be cash equivalents.
 Cash and cash equivalents consist of cash on deposit with banks and money market funds.
 The majority of cash and cash equivalents are maintained with major financial institutions in North America.
 Deposits with these financial institutions may exceed the amount of insurance provided on such deposits.
-Marketable securities included in current assets are comprised of corporate bonds, commercial paper, and United States Treasury obligations.
+Marketable securities included in current assets are comprised of corporate bonds, commercial paper, government-sponsored enterprise securities and United States Treasury obligations.
 Marketable securities included in non-current assets are comprised of corporate bonds and United States Treasury obligations that have a maturity date greater than 1 year.
 Our investment in common shares of CO2 Solutions Inc. (“CO2 Solutions”) is included in non-current marketable securities.
-As of March 31, 2013, there were no unrealized losses related to our equity securities.

 We perform separate evaluations of impaired debt and equity securities to determine if the unrealized losses as of the balance sheet date are other-than-temporary impairment.

 For our investments in equity securities, our evaluation considers a number of factors including, but not limited to, the length of time and extent to which the fair value has been less than cost, the financial condition and near term prospects of the issuer, and our management’s ability and intent to hold the securities until fair value recovers.
 The assessment of the ability and intent to hold these securities to recovery focuses on our current and forecasted liquidity requirements, our capital requirements and securities portfolio objectives.
-Based on our evaluation, we concluded during the third quarter of 2012, the unrealized losses related to our equity investment in the common shares of CO2 Solutions were other-than-temporary and as a result, we recorded $0.8 million as a selling, general and administrative expense in our condensed consolidated statement of operations (see Note 6).
+Based on our evaluation, we concluded during the third quarter of 2012, the unrealized losses related to our equity investment in the common shares of CO2 Solutions were other-than-temporary and as a result, we recorded $0.8 million as a selling, general and administrative expense in our consolidated statement of operations (see Note 6).
+As of December 31, 2012, there were no unrealized losses related to our equity securities.

-Our investments in debt and equity securities are classified as available-for-sale and are carried at fair value.
-Unrealized gains and losses are reported on the condensed consolidated statement of comprehensive loss unless considered other-than-temporary.
-Amortization of purchase premiums and accretion of purchase discounts, realized gains and losses of debt securities and declines in value deemed to be other than temporary, if any, are included in interest income or other expenses.
+Our investments in debt and equity securities are classified as available-for-sale and are carried at estimated fair value.
+Unrealized gains and losses are reported on the consolidated statement of comprehensive loss unless considered other-than-temporary.
+Amortization of purchase premiums and accretion of purchase discounts, realized gains and losses of debt securities and declines in value deemed to be other-than-temporary, if any, are included in interest income or interest expense and other, net.
 The cost of securities sold is based on the specific-identification method.
-There were no significant realized gains or losses from sales of marketable securities during the three months ended March 31, 2013 and 2012.
+There were no significant realized gains or losses from sales of marketable securities during the years ended December 31, 2012, 2011, and 2010.

 Impairment of Long-Lived Assets and Intangible Assets